 - 1 large egg

-- 1 ½ tablespoons unsalted butter, melted and cooled slightly*
+- 1 ½ tablespoons unsalted butter or non dairy butter, melted and cooled slightly*

 - 1 teaspoon vanilla extract

 - Preheat the oven to 375ºF.
 Grease a 2-quart baking dish with nonstick or olive oil spray.
 Set aside.

 - In a medium bowl, mix together the oats, half of the nuts, the baking powder, cinnamon and salt.
 In another medium bowl or a large liquid measuring cup, whisk together the milk, maple syrup, egg, butter and vanilla.

 - Sprinkle the chopped apples evenly in the bottom of the prepared baking dish, then top with half of the blueberries.
 Sprinkle the oat mixture over the top, then evenly pour the liquid mixture over the oats.
 Top with the remaining nuts and blueberries.